Begur, Gundlupet

 Begur is a small village in Gundlupet taluk of Chamarajanagar district of Karnataka state, India.

 Location

 Begur is located between Gundlupet and Nanjangud towns on the Ooty-Bangalore Road.
 Begur is 35 km from Chamarajanagar and 15 km from Gundlupet.
 There is a post office in Begur and the postal code is 571109.

+Agriculture

+The main crops cultivated in Begur include food grains and commercial crops.
+Jowar and ragi are widely grown as staple food grains, suited to the semi-arid conditions of the area.
+Among commercial and cash crops, sugar cane, turmeric, onion, banana, cotton, and sunflower are predominant.